American Airlines Group

 American Airlines Group Inc. is an American publicly traded airline holding company headquartered in Fort Worth, Texas.
 It was formed on December 9, 2013, by the merger of AMR Corporation, the parent company of American Airlines, and US Airways Group, the parent company of US Airways.
 Integration was completed when the Federal Aviation Administration granted a single operating certificate for both carriers on April 8, 2015, and all flights now operate under the American Airlines brand.

-The group operates the largest airline in the world, as measured by number of passengers carried, by fleet size and by scheduled passenger-kilometers flown.
-The company ranked No. 70 in the Fortune 500 list of the largest United States corporations based on its 2019 revenue, but, impacted by the COVID-19 pandemic, it lost $2.2 billion in the first quarter of 2020 alone and accepted government aid.
-American Airlines is reported to be shrinking its passenger fleet.
+The group operates the largest airline in the world, as measured by number of passengers carried and by scheduled passenger-kilometers flown.
+The company ranked No. 70 in the Fortune 500 list of the largest United States corporations based on its 2019 revenue.

 History

 Merger proposals and plans

 In January 2012, US Airways Group, the parent company of US Airways, expressed interest in taking over AMR Corporation, the parent company of American Airlines.
 In March, AMR's CEO Thomas W. Horton said that the company was open to a merger.
 US Airways told some American Airlines creditors that merging the two carriers could yield more than $1.5 billion a year in added revenue and cost savings.
 On April 20, American Airlines' three unions said they supported a proposed merger between the two airlines.
 With AMR under Chapter 11 bankruptcy protection, American Airlines had been looking to merge with another airline.
 Earlier in July, a bankruptcy court filing stated that US Airways was an American Airlines creditor and "prospective merger partner"; on August 31, US Airways CEO Doug Parker announced that American Airlines and US Airways had signed a nondisclosure agreement, in which they would discuss the possibility of a merger.

 In February 2013, American Airlines and US Airways announced plans to merge, creating the largest airline in the world by some measurements.
 In the deal, which was expected to close in the third quarter of 2013, stakeholders of AMR would own 72% of the company and US Airways shareholders would own the remaining 28%.
 Rothschild & Co served as the investment bank for the transaction.
 The combination was considered a "merger of equals" between the two airlines, but retaining the more well-established "American" name going forward, and accordingly the holding company was renamed American Airlines Group Inc. The headquarters for the new group was also consolidated at American's headquarters in Fort Worth, Texas, but the US Airways' management team, including CEO Doug Parker, retained most operational management positions.

 A judge approved the merger on March 27, 2013, but denied a proposed $20 million severance package to AMR chief Thomas W. Horton.
 On July 12, US Airways shareholders approved the proposed merger.
-Horton later received a smaller $17 million dollar severance.
+Horton later received a smaller 17 million dollar severance.